Signs and Symptoms of Depression

-Major Depressive Disorder or chronic depression has symptoms which interfere with the ability to work, sleep, study, eat, and enjoy life.
+Major Depressive Disorder or chronic depression has symptoms that interfere with working, sleeping, studying, eating, and enjoying life.

-Bipolar Disorder, previously called manic-depressive illness, is not as common as major major depressive disorder.
-Bipolar disorder is characterized by cycling mood changes—from extreme highs to extreme lows.
+Bipolar disorder, previously called manic-depressive illness, is not as common as a major depressive disorder—bipolar disorder cycles between mood changes—from extreme highs to extreme lows.

-Regardless of how an individual develops depression, the symptoms can be very painful.
+Regardless of how an individual develops depression, the symptoms can be excruciating.
 Without proper treatment, depression can spiral out of control and lead to a myriad of other difficulties.
-While not everyone experiences the same exact symptoms during a depressive episode, some of the most common signs of the condition are:
+While not everyone experiences the same symptoms during a depressive episode, some of the most common signs of the condition.

 People with depressive illnesses do not all experience the same symptoms.
-The severity, frequency, and duration of symptoms vary depending on the individual and his or her particular illness.
+The severity, frequency, and duration of symptoms vary depending on the individual and his or her particular condition.

-“It was really hard to get out of bed in the morning.
+“It was tough to get out of bed in the morning.
 I just wanted to hide under the covers and not talk to anyone.
-I didn’t feel much like eating and I lost a lot of weight.
+I didn’t feel much like eating, and I lost a lot of weight.
 Nothing seemed fun anymore.
 I was tired all the time, and I wasn’t sleeping well at night.
 But I knew I had to keep going because I’ve got kids and a job.
 It just felt so impossible, like nothing was going to change or get better.”

 - Feelings of guilt, worthlessness, hopelessness, and pessimism